Hiring & Recruitment

 Equal Opportunity Search Information

-The Office of Equal Opportunity (EO) strives to assist the University meet these goals both through implementation of the University’s Affirmative Action Plan and through commitment to the University’s nondiscrimination policy.
-To that end, we work with hiring units to ensure that the University is in compliance with its nondiscrimination and affirmative action obligations.
+The Office of Equal Opportunity (EO) works with hiring units to ensure that the university is in compliance with its nondiscrimination and affirmative action obligations.

 The recruitment strategy form will be submitted to Human Resources with the other paperwork required to initiate a search.
 This package will be routed through the Office of Equal Opportunity for appropriate approval.